Table of Contents

 How is a Six Measured in Cricket?

-In every game where the technology is used, Hawkeye is involved.
+In every game where technology is used, Hawkeye is involved.
 They have six cameras strategically placed around the ground and these are used to monitor the flight of the ball as it travels away from the batter’s bat.

 Speed is naturally important too.
 The speed is calculated from the moment the ball leaves the bat.
 The time it takes to travel 22 yards (the length of a cricket pitch) is also recorded and this is projected forward.